jalalski

 They have been sold to me by a company in Germany specifically for the Series II X-Trail.

-Here is how the look like compared to the series I standard dash bulb (if you can see them that is) They're so tiny!
+Here is how the look like compared to the series I standard dash bulb (if you can see them that is) emoticon They're so tiny!

-quote: Jalal, i work with all sorts of technical instruments (some of which are worth more than an xtrail!!) on a daily basis pulling them apart and whatnot so it shouldnt be too difficult.. i have careful hands!
+Jalal, i work with all sorts of technical instruments (some of which are worth more than an xtrail!!) on a daily basis pulling them apart and whatnot so it shouldnt be too difficult.. i have careful hands!

 That's good to know.
-I was only trying to warn you, as I'm from an electronics background too, but removing those fiddly needles has nothing to do with my electronics experience LOL
+I was only trying to warn you, as I'm from an electronics background too, but removing those fiddly needles has nothing to do with my electronics experience LOL emoticon

-quote: all i really need to know is if i can get exact replacement leds and also how to actually get to the instrument cluster.. does the shroud around the cluster simply clip off - like everything else inside the car? or do i need to unscrew half the dash? :S
+all i really need to know is if i can get exact replacement leds and also how to actually get to the instrument cluster.. does the shroud around the cluster simply clip off - like everything else inside the car? or do i need to unscrew half the dash? :S

 I will email you the section from the service manual which describes the removal of the cluster for series II (I think it is actually posted here somewhere on the forum)